HectorRicardo/simple-music-app/README.md

                       respond to in the current state.
                     - Special case: The `ACTION_PLAY_PAUSE` can only be triggered by an external button.
 If the player is in the PLAYING state, it will correspond to a pause command, else it will correspond to a play command.
+                - Active error code, if any.
+Errors can be fatal or non-fatal:
+                    -  **Fatal**: Happens when playback is interrupted and cannot resume.
+                        -  Set the transport state to `STATE_ERROR` and specify the error with `setErrorMessage(int, CharSequence`).
+                        -  Will be cleared only when playback isn't blocked anymore
+                    - **Non-fatal**: Happens when the app cannot handle a request, but can continue to play.
+                        - Player remains in a "normal" state (such as `STATE_PLAYING`) but the `PlaybackState` holds an error.
+                        - Can be cleared in the next `PlaybackState` update (or overriden, if a new error comes in).
             - `MediaMetadata`: describes the material currently playing.
                 - Name of current artist, album, track
                 - Duration of track